-- (a) Less than \$100; or - (b) For medical related expenses pursuant to a claim from a third-party administrator where the agency has established a separate designated category for medical related third-party claims; or - (c) For payroll related expenses incurred in the immediately preceding fiscal year.
+- (a) Less than \$100;

+- (b) For medical expenses pursuant to a claim from a third-party administrator; or

+- (c) For payroll expenses

 All other stale claims must be submitted to the Budget Division for approval.

 When submitting a stale claim, the agency must specify whether the stale claim will be paid from agency resources or from the Stale Claims Account established pursuant to NRS 353.097(2).
 In some cases, partial payment may be made from the Stale Claims Account and partial payment from the current year funds of the budget account where the claim was incurred.